|Project status||Offline (personal web space)|

 Find out more about how to move your content on our FAQ page.

 TalkTalk exists as a result of historic takeovers, mergers, and the rebranding of defunct ISPs from as early as the 1990s.
-As a consequence of this, TalkTalk inherited and is responsible for managing the webspace data of several domains.
+As a consequence of this, TalkTalk inherited and was responsible for managing the webspace data of several domains.
 A forum post from a representative is useful for determining the quantity of webspace disappearing.
 A rough back-of-the-envelope estimate using search results indicates over 100,000 sites.

 To gather a rough picture of the amount of sites, or at least sites indexed by search engines, we can perform a